Category Archives: Press

 Read or written a great review of Lovespirals?
 Then post a link here, by all mean!

-Solipsistic NATION Podcast Features Lovespirals
+Solipsistic NATION Lovespirals Feature

 In honor of Valentine’s Day, the excellent Solipsistic NATION podcast is featuring Lovespirals!
 Bazooka Joe interviews Ryan and Anji via Skype about the band’s evolving sound, their musical history, the effect of technology on the band, the duo’s songwriting process, and much more.
 Interspersed with the interview are 7 full length songs — including several special permissions (non-podsafe) tracks — and a few of Anji’s side projects.